|

 beetles, destroying cane sugar crops and detrimental to the Australian cane

 sugar economy.
-However,

 the cane toads are a problem because they are poisonous to other animals.